Biz-mark/Quicksilver/README.md

 - Optional query strings support configurable from backend.
 - Optional excluded paths configurable from backend.
 - Easy extendability by October CMS events.
-- No dependencies, works on October CMS v1.1, v2, v3.
+- No dependencies, works with October CMS v1.1, v2, v3.
 - Can be used with October CMS AJAX Framework!

 ## Notice